CTechCorp/evs-issues/README.md

 3. Details any known [Security issues](https://github.com/CTechCorp/evs-issues/discussions/categories/security-alert) within C Tech Software.
 This allows us to disclose known vulnerabilities within EVS in a timely manner.

+> [!CAUTION]
-### Note: All information on this site is public.
-Do not include any proprietary or confidential information or data
+> All information on this site is public.
+Do not include any proprietary or confidential information or data.